What Are the Best Dog Toys?

 - Wrapping It All Up

 I set out to find the best dog toy available for all types and ages of dogs.
-I’ve spent many days testing toys with my dogs, and then plenty more hours researching best dog toys online and reading reviews from pet parents to finally come up with these top picks, and I hope you find this useful.
+I've spent many days testing toys with my dogs, and then plenty more hours researching the best dog toys online and reading reviews from pet parents to finally come up with these top picks, and I hope you find this useful.

-The main goal was not only to find the best dog toy overall, but also rank some of the best toys for dogs in different categories.
-Very few toys can be great for different reasons, thus I've included the best dog toy for tough chewers, best interactive dog toys and puzzle toys, and a lot more.
+The main goal was not only to find the best dog toy overall but also to rank some of the best toys for dogs in different categories.
+Very few toys can be great for different reasons, thus I've included the best dog toy for tough chewers, the best interactive dog toys and puzzle toys, and a lot more.
 I also wanted to find pet toys that would entertain dogs for long periods and, of course, find doggy toys that would help puppies who are teething.
-You will see all my assessments below, can read the dog toy reviews and watch the videos.
+You will see all my assessments below, can read the dog toy reviews, and watch the videos.

 I did the same with all the puppy toys.
 Reviews from other dog parents were the last piece of the puzzle.
 I needed to know if other dogs actually enjoyed or hated playing with these dog toys, just as mine did, and how long these toys for dogs lasted with other owners.
 I wanted to find the best dog toy that appealed to pet parents as much as canines.
 That meant they had to be worth their selling price.
 Here's what I found.